chadwhitacre/openpath/_posts/2026-02-19-spitting-out-the-agentic-kool-aid.md

 [Endowment](https://endowment.dev/))---I am now also committing myself to disembarking from the titantic of technological accelerationism.

-I have started returning to a pre-screen, analog life.
+All efforts to address the problems of invasive technology are worthwhile, even those that are only partially effective.
+For my part, I have started trying to return more fully to a pre-screen, analog life.
 What does this mean?
 Consider four levels of increasing human autonomy:

 1. <b>The Baby Step</b>---Leave your phone in the kitchen on Sunday night instead of sleeping with it.
 Wake up without it on Monday morning.
 1. <b>[Analog Sunday](https://www.analogsunday.co/)</b>---Detach from the machine all day, once a week.
 My friend Julian Cisneros is growing this movement.